shank-git/metal-kubes/README.md

     Disclaimer: This document is *not* intended for Production use.
 Best Practices recommended at kubernetes.io and other sites must be charted.
 Motivated by Kelsey Hightower doc - Kubernetes The Hard Way

 Principal drive for crafting this manuscript is for my reference.
 I created multiple Kubernetes Clusters using contrasting hardware.
-The document attested very beneficial when setting up OnPrem Kubernetes Cluster at work.
+The document proved very beneficial when setting up OnPrem Kubernetes Cluster at work.
 I hope you will find it worthwhile.

+OnPrem Kubernetes setup creates its own challenges compared to Cloud based setup (EKS / GKE / Azure).
+Some of these challenges, which I will cover in further posts, were setting up ELB (covered here), setting up Persistent Volume (I used first NFS, then Rook/Ceph), using Private Docker registry with or without TLS enabled (containerd, required in 1.20.2, is not very friendly with Private Docker), locking Kubernetes secrets in a vault like Hashicorp vault.

 ## Install kubectl